CSB-SUDA/NetSDR/README.md

 * The _'edges.txt'_ file stores the subtype-specific network
 * The _'node_Module.txt'_ and _'edge_Module.txt'_ files provide information on the nodes and edges of robust modules, respectively.

 Then, the module associated with drug response were identified.
-A drug response network is constructed on this module, and drug repositioning based on PRS is performed.The method and implementation are as shown in the following figure and [**Step 2**](#Step 2), **Step 3**.
+A drug response network is constructed on this module, and drug repositioning based on PRS is performed.The method and implementation are as shown in the following figure and [**Step 2**](#Step2:-Build-a-drug-response-network.), **Step 3**.
 ![Method](Picture/Method.png)

-#### Step2：Build a drug response network.
+#### Step2: Build a drug response network.
 ```
 # For example
 moduleDF <- Expr[1:50,1:20]